Australian shepherds are intelligent, exuberant and a great working dog with their unique looks, some with one-of-a-kind patchwork colors.

 Some eye problems can be cured and even prevented, while others are inherited and may have treatments but no cure.

-The health issues the Australian shepherd is prone to do not mean that there is a 100% chance of acquiring any of these.
+The health issues or eye problems that Australian shepherd is prone to do not mean that there is a 100% chance of acquiring any of these.

 They may never develop any eye or health problems.
 Listed below are eye diseases and problems to look out for in your Australian shepherd.